RunestoneInteractive/httlads/book/_sources/happiness.rst

 Time Required
 =============

 This can easily take four class periods.
-But you could cut that down by assigning parts of it to be done outside of class.
+But you could be less depending on how much is done as homework versus in-class work.

 .. _hf33f5c6794a1d5ee7c64395b788: